WHO again considers declaring monkeypox a global emergency

 LONDON (AP) — As the World Health Organization’s emergency committee convenes Thursday to consider for the second time within weeks whether to declare monkeypox a global crisis, some scientists say the striking differences between the outbreaks in Africa and in developed countries will complicate any coordinated response.

 African officials say they are already treating the continent’s epidemic as an emergency.
-But experts elsewhere say the mild version of monkeypox in Europe, North America and beyond makes an emergency declaration unnecessary even if the virus cannot be stopped.
+But experts elsewhere say the mild version of monkeypox in Europe, North America and beyond makes an emergency declaration unnecessary even if the virus can’t be stopped.
 British officials recently downgraded their assessment of the disease, given its lack of severity.

 Monkeypox has been entrenched for decades in parts of central and western Africa, where diseased wild animals occasionally infect people in rural areas in relatively contained epidemics.
 The disease in Europe, North America and beyond has circulated since at least May among gay and bisexual men.
 The epidemic in rich countries was likely triggered by sex at two raves in Spain and Belgium.